Who owns a credit union?

 How easy is it to access my savings?

 Once your savings are not securing a loan, you can access your savings at any time, by calling into our office, by phoning, writing or emailing us.
-We can post you out a cheque or transfer the funds electronically to your bank account (once those details are on file with us).
+If you have a HSSCU online account, you can electronically transfer money from your deposit account to another financial institution.
+Alternatively, we can post you out a cheque or transfer the funds electronically to your bank account (once those details are on file with us).
 If your savings are securing a loan, you will have to apply to our Board of Directors to access your savings.

 * cover is subject to certain terms.